pdefusco/CDE_1.19_NewFeatures/README.md

 #### Step By Step Instructions

 >**⚠ Warning**
->The Spark Submit Migration tool requires having the CDE CLI installed on your machine.
-Please ensure you have completed the installation steps in Part 3.

->**⚠ Warning**
 >This tutorial utilizes Docker to streamline the installation process of the Spark Submit Migration tool.
-If you don't have Docker installed on your machine you will have to go through [this tutorial by Vish Rajagopalan](https://github.com/SuperEllipse/cde-spark-submit-migration) instead.
+If you don't have Docker installed on your machine you will have to install it manually by following [this tutorial by Vish Rajagopalan](https://github.com/SuperEllipse/cde-spark-submit-migration) instead.

 Navigate to the CDP Management Console and download your user credentials file.
 The credentials file includes a CDP Access Key ID and a CDP Private Key.